Zhaoxi99/UNL_Simulation_Application/tutorials/UNL_uncon_simu_tutorial.md

 ```

 Because we conduct the estimation of underlap repeatedly for 100
+datasets in each scenario for both the DPM estimator and the DPM-BB
-datasets in each scenario, so the process could be accelerated by
+estimator, so the process could be accelerated by parallelizing the
-parallelizing the computation.
-Here I use the future package to
+computation.
+Here I use the future package to demonstrate one way of
-demonstrate one way of parallelizing the code, the utilization of the
+parallelizing the code, the utilization of the future package is
-future package is incorporated in the simulation_unl_uncon function.
+incorporated in the simulation_unl_uncon function.

 ``` r
 plan(multisession, workers = parallel::detectCores()-2)